jademsee/webclone/README.md

 ## ✨ Features

+-   **Intelligent Link Prioritization**: Uses a context-aware scoring system (based on link location in DOM and URL patterns) to prioritize important pages, ensuring more relevant content is archived first, especially in limited crawls.
 -   **Full Website Archiving**: Creates a fully self-contained offline copy of a website.
 -   **Link Rewriting**: Intelligently rewrites all links (`<a>`, `<img>`, `<script>`, `<link>`, CSS `url()`, etc.) to relative paths for seamless offline browsing.
 -   **Video Downloading**: Automatically detects and downloads videos from YouTube, Vimeo, TikTok, and other popular sites using `yt-dlp`.
+Video file sizes are now included in the final statistics.
 -   **Authentication Support**: Archive content behind logins using session cookies.
     -   **Interactive Login**: Opens a browser for you to log in manually before starting the crawl.
     -   **Cookie File**: Use a `cookies.json` file exported from your browser.
 -   **Highly Configurable**: Control every aspect of the crawl, including depth, concurrency, crawl scope (same-domain, subdomains), timeouts, and more.
--   **Stealth & Robustness**: Uses `puppeteer-extra` with a stealth plugin to avoid bot detection and includes built-in retries and rate-limiting cool-downs.
+-   **Enhanced Robustness**: Features improved shutdown handling (graceful termination of child processes on `Ctrl+C`), efficient priority queue for scaling, and robust asset downloading.
 -   **Lazy-Loading Support**: Automatically scrolls pages to trigger and capture lazy-loaded content.

 ---